-Join Chris Converse for an in-depth discussion in this video Adjusting the how-to and footer sections for medium screens, part of Learn Sketch: The Basics.
+Join Chris Converse for an in-depth discussion in this video Adjusting the how-to and footer sections for medium screens, part of Sketch Essential Training: The Basics.

 - Now we're going to work on the how-to section…and the footer section.…So, I'll come up here and close the atmosphere group.…Let's open up how to.…Now there's a few things I want to set…inside of the how to group that I forgot to do earlier.…First, is when we took the seating graphic…and switched it out for the lighting graphic,…I forgot to rename this.…So, let's come in here, double-click on seating,…which is masked under the lighting.…Let's just name this Lighting.…And then I want to group these two items together…because we're going to export these later.…